Baltimore Criminal Defense Lawyer

 You should contact an experienced Baltimore criminal defense attorney from Cohen & Dwin as soon as possible.
 Our attorneys can help you understand the criminal allegations against you, advise you on speaking to police or investigators, and launch an independent investigation into your case.
 We will identify any errors or mistakes made in following proper policies and procedures, and we will identify all possible opportunities to push to have the charges against you reduced or dismissed.

 Finally, following your arrest, you should refrain from certain things as well, such as speaking about your case to others or on social media.
-These statements may later be used against you in a criminal prosecution.
+These statements may later be used against you in criminal prosecution.
 You should not tamper with, dispose of, or destroy any evidence that may be in your possession.
 You should also refrain from contacting any alleged victims or any witnesses in your case.
 Doing so may be seen as criminal witness tampering.

 Why You Need a Baltimore Criminal Defense Attorney